Early childhood education and care for families

 A child's participation in an organised early childhood education program assists in the development of their skills and abilities.

-Early childhood education and care (ECEC) are programs and services designed to support the learning and development of young children.
+Early childhood education and care (ECEC) programs and services are designed to support the learning and development of young children.

 Research shows that children who participate in a quality ECEC program for at least 600 hours in the year before school are more likely to arrive at school equipped with the social, cognitive, and emotional skills they need to engage in learning.